Nishchaybhuker20/Pattern-print-using-Java/README.md

 - Integrations: what third-party services you use (CMS, auth, payments, etc) and how you connect to them.
 - Performance: how to optimize your application for end-users.
 - Scalability: how your application adapts as your team, data, and traffic grow.

+## Other Requirements for Submissions
+- If possible, follow the standard within the folder you are submitting to.
+- Please avoid creating new directories if at all possible.
+Try to fit your work into the existing directory structure.